-- Provide universal screening in the primary grades, so that extra support services may be provided in reading instruction. - Strengthen the alignment between core reading programs and supplemental intervention materials to increase instructional cohesiveness. - Deliver additional training for school personnel to perform as interventionists.
-Interventionists will provide intense intervention for students who demonstrate the need for extra reading enrichment. - Identify a parent liaison in each LEA as a bridge for communication and support to assist parents in understanding the services that are available for their child. - Identify lead teacher(s) to communicate information to colleagues about the pilot goals, requirements, and ongoing technical assistance needs.
+1. Provide universal screening in the primary grades so that extra support services may be provided in reading instruction.

+- 2. Provide extra professional development (PD) for kindergarten and first-grade teachers around The Five Essential Components of Reading Instruction (NRP, 2000) and the Practice Guide.
+The purpose of the PD is to improve the delivery of instruction so that fewer children need intensive instruction for reading difficulties. - 3.
+Strengthen the alignment between core reading programs and supplemental intervention materials to increase instructional cohesiveness. - Deliver additional training for school personnel to perform as interventionists who provide intense intervention for students who demonstrate the need for extra reading enrichment. - 5.
+Identify a Parent Liaison in each district as a bridge for communication and support role to assist parents to understand the services that are available for their child. - Identify Lead Teacher(s) to communicate information about the pilot goals, requirements, ongoing technical assistance needs to colleagues.